Social Security Claiming Strategy for Married Couples

 Key Takeaways

 This matters for two reasons.
-First, it raises the household income while you are both alive.
+First, it raises household income while you are both alive.
 Second, it can raise the survivor benefit later.
 For many couples, that second piece is the bigger deal.

 It is easy to focus on maximizing income while both spouses are living.
 The tougher years often come later, when one spouse is gone and many expenses stay stubbornly high.
-Housing, healthcare, and help at home do not always drop the way people expect.
-Building a stronger survivor “floor” can reduce pressure on the portfolio in those later years.

 This can create a smoother income path.
 You get some support earlier, while still building a larger check for later.